|Name||Institution||Field of Interest|

 Dr. James M. Roberts M.D.

-Dr. James M. Roberts is Professor of Obstetrics and Gynecology and Epidemiology at the University of Pittsburgh.
+Dr. James M. Roberts is Professor of Obstetrics and Gynecology and Epidemiology and Clinical and Translational Research at the University of Pittsburgh.
 His research includes fundamental, clinical and health services approaches to the understanding and management of adverse pregnancy outcomes.
 He led a NIH RCT (10,000 women) of antioxidant vitamins to prevent preeclampsia.
-He was the recipient of the lifetime achievement award by the International Society for the Study of Hypertension in Pregnancy and the 2008 Preeclampsia Foundation Hope Award for Lifetime Achievement.
+He was the recipient of lifetime achievement awards by the International Society for the Study of Hypertension in Pregnancy and the SGI and the 2008 Preeclampsia Foundation Hope Award for Lifetime Achievement.
 He has served or serves on the editorial boards of journals including, Placenta, Journal of Clinical Endocrinology, Metabolism and Hypertension.
 He has been on scientific review boards of the NIH, the CIHR, the FDA and the March of Dimes.
 He was the chair of the NICHD Maternal Fetal Medicine Network from 1990 –1999 and is past president of the Perinatal Research Society, the North American Society for the Study of Hypertension in Pregnancy, the Society of Gynecological Investigation and the International Society for the Study of Hypertension in Pregnancy.
 Roberts was formally admitted to fellowship ad eundem of the Royal College of Obstetricians and Gynaecologists in September of 2000.
 He has been elected to membership in Institute of Medicine of the National Academy of Sciences.
 He has also received mentoring awards from the NICHD and the Society of Gynecological Investigation.

 Dr. Baha M. Sibai